danieleteti/columbusegg4delphi/README.md

   - Just create a columbus module for each dataset and move there all the events related code.
 It is an incremental approach; you can change it one dataset at time.

+# Contributions

+I'll gladly accept any pull request that makes this project better and more versatile.
+If you would like to contribute but don't know where to start, check the [Issues](https://github.com/danieleteti/columbusegg4delphi/issues).